moyano83/Designing-Data-Intensive-Applications/README.md

 #### Synchronized clocks for global snapshots
-Spanshot isolation allows read-only transactions to see the database in a consistent state at a particular point in time, without locking and interfering with read- write transactions.
+Spanshot isolation allows read-only transactions to see the database in a consistent state at a particular point in time, without locking and interfering with read-write transactions.
 A monotonically increasing transaction ID is the usual approach to do this, but in a distributed database this requires coordination.
 If we have two confidence intervals, each consisting of an earliest and latest possible timestamp, and those two intervals do not overlap, then B definitely happened after A. Only if the intervals overlap are we unsure in which order A and B happened.